gnawgnahiz/SparseICA-repo/README.md

 # Sparse ICA - repository

 This repository contains the code for replication of the results in the paper "Sparse Independent Component Analysis with an Application to Cortical Surface fMRI Data in Autism".
-It also contains an stacked version of R package implementing the Sparse ICA algorithm, which can be used for reproducing the results in Sparse ICA paper.
-The most updated version can be found in https://github.com/thebrisklab/SparseICA.
+It also contains an static version of R package implementing the Sparse ICA algorithm, which can be used for reproducing the results in Sparse ICA paper.
+The most updated version of the R package can be found in https://github.com/thebrisklab/SparseICA.

 ## Installation of Sparse ICA R package